-5 Reasons to Consider a Locum Tenens Position with the IHS
+5 Reasons to Consider Locum Positions with the Indian Health Service

 Locum tenens physicians provide high-quality care to patients in locations in dire need of healthcare professionals.
 One such population includes the 567 American Indian and Alaska Native tribes served by the Indian Health Service (IHS).
 Providers in any stage of their career looking for a change of scenery can benefit from helping an under-served American population.